Dellums, Ronald V. "The Responsibility of Black Politics." Black Scholar 10 (January/February 1979): 38-44.

 James, Victor V., Jr. "Cultural Pluralism and the Quest for Black Citizenship: The 1970 Ronald V. Dellums Congressional Primary Campaign."
 Ph.D. diss., University of California, Berkeley, 1975.

 Ralph Nader Congress Project.
 Citizens Look at Congress: Ronald V. Dellums, Democratic Representative from California.
 Washington, D. C: Grossman Publishers, 1972.

 "Ronald V. Dellums" in Black Americans in Congress, 1870-2007.
 Prepared under the direction of the Committee on House Administration by the Office of History & Preservation, U.S. House of Representatives.
 Washington: Government Printing Office, 2008.

 Towell, Pat.
 "Dellums Walks a Delicate Line From Past to Chairmanship."
 Congressional Quarterly Weekly Report 51 (May 8, 1993): 1163-69.

 Representative Dellums recounts his experience of becoming the first African American to represent a majority-white district.

 Representative Dellums recalls the unusual circumstances he and Congresswoman Pat Schroeder of Colorado faced on their first day on the House Armed Services Committee.

 Representative Dellums describes an important meeting with Speaker of the House Carl Albert of Oklahoma, and his historic appointment to the House Armed Services Committee.

-Representative Dellums recalls the process of choosing an artist.
+Representative Dellums recalls the process of choosing an artist for his portrait.

 Representative Dellums reflects on the personal importance of his portrait.